What is Extended Detection and Response (XDR)?

 - Extended Detection & Response (XDR)

 So, what is Extended Detection and Response?
-XDR is the latest evolution of security solutions to help IT and security team identify advanced or stealthy threats, improve threat detection and response times, investigate threats more thoroughly, efficiently and effectively, and to be able to track threats across multiple systems and system components.
+XDR is the latest evolution of security solutions to help IT and security teams identify advanced or stealthy threats, improve threat detection and response times, investigate threats more thoroughly, efficiently and effectively, and to be able to track threats across multiple systems and system components.

 Gartner, define Extended Detection and Response (XDR) as “a SaaS-based, vendor-specific, security threat detection and incident response tool that natively integrates multiple security products into a cohesive security operations system that unifies all licensed components.”